 Another major benefit of taking a gap year is that it can allow you to recover from academic burnout, open you up creatively, and leave you feeling more motivated to get on campus (or return to campus) and hit the ground running.

 There are many pros to taking a gap year, as I have pointed out above.
-But, I’d be remiss to write a fully informative post on gap years without mentioning the cons.
+But, I’d be remiss to write a fully informative post on them without mentioning the cons.